home-assistant/home-assistant.io/source/_integrations/local_calendar.markdown

 The local calendar integration allows you to create a calendar of events in Home Assistant for powering automations.

-A calendar entity has state and attributes represent the next upcoming event (only).
-A calendar trigger is much more flexible way to power automations with fewer limitations than using the entiy state.
+A calendar entity has a state and attributes that represent the next upcoming event (only).
+A calendar trigger is a much more flexible way to power automations with fewer limitations than using the entity state.

 {% include integrations/config_flow.md %}